 You can also use soya wadi or chunks in its place.
 But make sure to soak them in hot water for 10-15 mins and squeezing out the excess water before adding it to the pot.

-You can skip adding whole spices, if you do not like biting into it and instead crush them coarsely in a spice grinder and follow the recipe.
+You can skip adding whole spices if you do not like biting into them and instead crush them coarsely in a spice grinder and follow the recipe.

 Instead of using ghee roasted cashews to top the biryani before serving, you can also use fried onions also called 'Birista'.
 To make it, refer to this 'Burmese Veg Atho' recipe.

 You can also use ghee fried or toasted bread cubes which happens to be my most favorite.

 It helps to prevent the veggies from overcooking during sautéing, spices powders from getting burnt, and the rice from overcooking during pressure cooking.

 Canceling the 'Keep Warm', doing a 'Quick Release' as soon as the display flashes "END" and immediately lifting the pan out prevents the rice and veggies at the bottom of the pan from overcooking.

 Let the biryani sit for 5 mins undisturbed.
 It will not only help release any excess moisture but also the heat to even out normally keeping the rice fluffy, separate, and not sticking to each other.

 Yes, of course.
-This instant pot vegetable biryani is gluten free & vegetarian but you can easily make this into vegan by replacing,
+This instant pot vegetable biryani is gluten-free & vegetarian but you can easily make this into vegan by replacing it,